 |Sanding SLA printed parts is often the best way of smoothing edges, removing blemishes, and getting rid of any leftover support marks.

 |Spray painting is a quick way to colour parts.
 It can also reach areas that cannot be reached with a brush.

 a thin layer of metal of the outer layer of a material.
 It is used to harden, decorate and improve wearability of parts.

 SLA 3D printing builds parts one layer at a time using a highly accurate UV laser to solidify one layer of photosensitive resin, which makes the parts accurate and in good surface.
 The parts need to be built with support structures which are removed during post process.

-The advantages of SLA 3D printing have made it a choice for many applications across different industrial sectors, including the automotive, consumer goods, medical and even jewellery industry.
+The many advantages of SLA 3D printing have made it a choice for many applications across different industrial sectors for many years, including: